Chris-AS1/rs-xkcd-bot/README.md

 # rs-xkcd-bot
 Telegram bot built with teloxide that retrieves a random XKCD comic on command.
 Redis is used to apply a cooldown in order to avoid abuse.

+## Configuration
+Configurations are additive.
+First base.yml is loaded, then depending on the `APP_ENV` value either development.yml or production.yml is loaded.
+If no `APP_ENV` is provided, production will be loaded.

 ## Docker Installation
 Before building the container a recipe file from [cargo-chef](https://github.com/LukeMathWalker/cargo-chef) must be present in order to cache the Docker layers.